I did 100 pull ups a day for a week and I’ve never felt stronger than I do now

 'Who in their right mind would want to do 100 pull ups a day for a full week?'
-That was the question I should have asked myself before I attempted this workout challenge.
-Alas, as always, instead of rationally thinking things through, I just went for it, right after I returned from my holiday in English seaside town turned watery art emporium, Margate.
-And to be fair, I'm happy I did it, as I have never felt as strong as I do now, 700 pull ups later.
+That was the question I should have asked myself before I attempted this home workout challenge.
+Alas, as always, instead of rationally thinking things through, I just went for it, right after I returned from my holiday in English-seaside-town-turned-watery-art-emporium, Margate.
+I have no regrets, though, as I'm really happy I completed the challenge: I have never felt as strong as I do now, over 600 pull ups later (minus the sore palms).

 There are reasons why I wanted to do the 100 pull ups a day for a week challenge, the main one being that I still can't do muscle ups.
 For those who don't know, a muscle up involves pulling yourself up on the bar, then pushing up and over it.
 It's a little like getting out of a swimming pool, but without the assistance of water.
 Or having to pull yourself over a high wall, because you are being chased by robot dogs.
 Whatever you compare them to, muscle ups are notoriously hard and require explosive power – something I couldn't acquire by just doing a few sets of pull ups a week.